livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/_index.md

 ##### queryBuilderPlugin

-`queryBuilderPlugin` is the path to your custom elasticsearch query.
+`queryBuilderPlugin` is the path to your custom Elasticsearch query.

 If you know Elasticsearch, it's simple to define your own [search request body](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html) function.
 The simplest possible query function looks like this: